-Founded by a former consultant, Personal MBA Coach helps numerous consultants get into top MBA programs and earn significant scholarships each year.
+Run by former Bain & Company and Deloitte consultants, Personal MBA Coach helps numerous consultants get into top MBA programs and earn significant scholarships each year.
 While consulting can be a great industry for starting your career and gaining strong pre-MBA experience and exposure, it is also a competitive field with many MBA applicants.

 The breakdown of students by pre-MBA industry across leading full-time MBA programs shows consulting as the #1 or #2 industry at many schools.
 However, there is a wide range in terms of the percentage of former consultants within the most recently reported MBA classes at leading schools.

-Kellogg recently admitted the highest percent of consultants, with 26% of the class of 2022 coming from the industry, as the table below shows.
-Chicago Booth, Wharton and Dartmouth Tuck also heavily accepted consultants, followed closely by Columbia Business School, Michigan Ross, MIT Sloan and Berkeley Haas, where former consultants comprise over 20% of the class.
-However, if you are looking at NYU Stern, Harvard Business School or Duke Fuqua, you likely will face even stiffer competition, as consultants make up a smaller percentage of MBA students at these programs.
+London Business School recently admitted the highest percent of consultants, with 29% of the class of 2025 coming from the industry, closely followed by Wharton (27%) and Chicago Booth and MIT Sloan (26%), as the table below shows.
+At Berkeley Haas, and Columbia Business School former consultants comprise over 20% of the class.
+However, if you are looking at Yale SOM, Harvard Business School, Stanford GSB, Duke Fuqua or NYU Stern, you likely will face even stiffer competition, as consultants make up a smaller percentage of MBA students at these programs.

-So, what can you do to increase your chances of success?
-Below are five tips that Personal MBA Coach recommends for its consultant applicants.
-We regularly work with applicants from top consulting firms, including McKinsey & Company, Boston Consulting Group, Bain & Company, Deloitte and many more.
+Below are five tips that Personal MBA Coach recommends for its consultant applicants, based on our experience working with applicants from top consulting firms, including McKinsey & Company, Boston Consulting Group, Bain & Company, Deloitte, and many more.

 1) Embrace your uniqueness